Amazon RDS vs. EC2: Where to Host Your MySQL Database in AWS?

 With a minor drawback of additional operational expenses, Amazon EC2 is more focused on offering total control and flexibility over MySQL databases.

 You must fully comprehend your use cases to select the best solution.
-Simform, as an AWS advanced consulting partner, has built a credible portfolio by helping clients take and implement such tough decisions.
+Simform, as an AWS premier consulting partner, has built a credible portfolio by helping clients take and implement such tough decisions.
 If you find yourself in such a dilemma, get in touch with our AWS solution architects and professionals to move things along.